hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250524826v2-legaleval-q-a-new-benchmark-for-the-quality-evaluation-of-llm-genera.md

 ---
 layout: default
-title: LegalEval-Q: A New Benchmark for The Quality Evaluation of LLM-Generated Legal Text
+title: "LegalEval-Q: A New Benchmark for The Quality Evaluation of LLM-Generated Legal Text"
 ---

 # LegalEval-Q: A New Benchmark for The Quality Evaluation of LLM-Generated Legal Text